Always-convex harmonic shears: Introduction

 \section{Introduction}

-A domain $\Omega$ in the complex plane is said to be \emph{convex in the direction} $t\in[0, \pi)$ if the intersection of $\Omega$ with any line parallel to the line through $0$ and $e^{it}$ is either an interval or empty.
+A domain $\Omega$ in the complex plane is said to be \emph{convex in the $t$ direction}, $t\in[0, \pi)$, if the intersection of $\Omega$ with any line parallel to the line through $0$ and $e^{it}$ is either an interval or empty.
 A convex domain is a domain convex in every direction.
-The locally univalent complex-valued function $f$ in the unit disk $\D$ is \emph{convex in the $t$ direction} (\emph{resp.} \emph{convex}) if $f(\D)$ is convex in the direction~$t$ (\emph{resp.} convex).
-Since every domain convex in some direction is a close-to-convex domain, any locally univalent analytic function convex in some direction is univalent (see, for instance, \cite{Pom-CtC} and the references therein).
+The univalent complex-valued function $f$ in the unit disk $\D$ is \emph{convex in the $t$ direction} (\emph{resp.} \emph{convex}) if $f(\D)$ is convex in the $t$ direction (\emph{resp.} convex).
+Every domain convex in some direction is a close-to-convex domain (see, for instance, \cite{Pom-CtC} and the references therein).